-GMS BY 777 Macromolecular Assemblies II
+GMS BY 776 Macromolecular Assemblies I

 This graduate level course covers the concepts of the assembly of biomacromolecules, their structure and stabilizing forces, and biological function as related to structure.
-Examples are drawn from assemblies of lipoproteins, phospholipids, and membrane proteins.
-Shipley.
+Examples are drawn from protein and protein-nucleic acid assemblies, and membrane proteins.
+Atkinson.
 2 cr, Fall sem.
 Wed 1:00pm-2:50pm.